DDHarry/Erlang_Quick_guide_and_Training/README.md

   - **soft real-time**; thanks to an efficient usage of any multi-cores, multi-processors architecture;

   - **distributed**; another Erlang's strength, it can manage millions of processes efficiently.
-Actually, the more, the more performant it becomes.
+Actually, the more processes, the more performant it becomes.

+The syntax of Erlang share this same philosophy, lean, efficient, straightforward and delicious.

 ### Table of content